Shopify/polaris/polaris.shopify.com/content/content/actionable-language.md

 - Be clear and predictable: merchants should be able to anticipate what will happen when they click a button
 - Scannable: avoid unnecessary words and articles such as “the,” “an,” or “a”

 Since confirmation messages are placed in modals, the call to action in the title is in close context to the buttons.
-Because of this, the call to action text on the buttons doesn’t have to follow the {verb}+{noun} pattern.
+Because of this, the call to action text on the buttons doesn’t have to follow the \{verb\}+\{noun\} pattern.
 Instead, one word calls to action can be used, for example, [Cancel] \[Delete].

 **Deletions**

 Before merchants can delete objects like collections, transfers, products, and variants, we present them with a confirmation message that has two calls to action, one to [Cancel] and one to [Delete].
-We keep it short and don’t use {verb}+{noun} button copy.
+We keep it short and don’t use \{verb\}+\{noun\} button copy.

 Primary action: